-Water temperatures in the Manuherikia River at the Campground flow monitoring site reached as high as 28° C in the period December 2013 to June 2016 (Figure 5.6).
-Water temperatures in excess of 24° C have been recorded when flows at the Campground have ranged between 0.45 and 8.0 m3/s.
-Winter water temperatures at Campground were generally around 3° C, although they have approached 0° C on occasion (Figure 5.6).
+Water temperatures in the Manuherikia River at the Campground flow monitoring site reached as high as 28°C in the period December 2013 to June 2016 (Figure 5.6).
+Water temperatures in excess of 24°C were recorded when flows at the Campground ranged between 0.45 and 8.0 m3/s.
+Winter water temperatures at Campground were generally around 3°C, although they approached 0°C on occasion (Figure 5.6).

-Water temperature readings from the logger installed at the Campground site were able to be validated using readings taken at the Galloway water quality monitoring site 3 km upstream using a hand-held meter (Appendix C).
+Water temperature readings from the logger installed at the Campground site were able to be validated using handheld meter readings taken at the Galloway water quality monitoring site 3 km upstream (Appendix C).